15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Audit trail capabilities

-Why They Stand Out: With decades of security expertise, Assa Abloy offers the reliability and security critical for hotel access control, while embracing modern mobile key innovations.
+Why they stand out: With decades of security expertise, Assa Abloy offers the reliability and security critical for hotel access control, while embracing modern mobile key innovations.

 Beyond off-the-shelf solutions, many hospitality businesses require custom-built technology tailored to their unique operational needs.